Public Defenders: "Incarceration Doesn't Make Us Safe" [TEASER]

 But more specifically, we'll be talking about the amicus brief that these attorneys wrote and filed in the case, arguing that the so-called gun control laws should be struck down because it was harming their clients, who are poor black and brown people in New York City.

+I think we should just jump in.
 So let's have the three of you introduce yourselves.

 Tell us your name, maybe how long you've been a public defender, anything else about yourself you'd like to share.

 Amy, you want to start?
+Sure.
+My name is Amy Carlisle.

 I'm a senior attorney in the legal department of the criminal defense practice at the Bronx Defenders.

 I've been a public defender for almost seven years.
+Gorgeous.

+I'm Christopher Smith.
 I am an attorney in the early defense practice.

 That's where you can call our hotline and get help if you need it.
+And I believe I'm starting my sixth year.

 Is that right?

-Did you graduate together?
+Did you graduate together or not?

 No, we started together.

-Just lose track after you get to be mine.
+Just Just lose track after you get to be mine.

+My name is Michael Thomas.
 I'm also an attorney in the early defense practice and one of the team leaders.

 I've been practicing for a little over five years.
+Great.

+Really, really excited to have you guys.
 Thank you so much for making this happen.

 I think this is just really interesting what you guys have done with this brief.

 And I'm thrilled to talk about it because I think our listeners will really, really enjoy hearing about this.
+So let's just start big picture with like just a reminder of some vocabulary, right?

+Not all of our listeners are lawyers or law students.
+So could one of you tell us what is an amicus brief?
+What does it do?
 An amicus brief is basically another word for a friend of the court brief.

+It's something that can happen in all kinds of cases.
 Individuals, organizations can all just submit a brief, which is a legal document, to the court, kind of explaining their perspective.

 Honestly, they come in all flavors.

-There are some that are very creative, like not a lot of legal argument, and some like ours that have a ton of legal argument and very persuasive and we think strong writing.
+There are some that are very creative, like not a lot of legal argument, and some like ours that have a ton of legal argument and very persuasive, and we think strong writing.

-Like what was the gun control law that was at issue here?
+Like, what was the gun control law that was at issue here?

-So the way it was set up, New York had a May issue licensing setup, which meant that for folks who wanted to get a concealed carry license, they would have to apply.
+So, the way it was set up, New York had a May issue licensing setup, which meant that for folks who wanted to get a concealed carry license, they would have to apply.

 And there was no actual requirement that they actually receive the license.

 It was ultimately up to the NYPD.
+Right.

+It's completely discretionary, right?
 You couldn't like check off boxes like I qualify with XYZ.

 It was still completely discretionary, whether or not you got that license or not, right?
+Yeah, exactly.

-And most of the people who were able to get it were either former law enforcement judges or like very wealthy celebrities like Donald Trump.
+And most of of the people who were able to get it were either former law enforcement judges or like very wealthy celebrities like Donald Trump.

 And disproportionately lived in areas like Staten Island or Riverdale.
+Right.

 Definitely not in the Bronx.
+Yeah.

-Getting some of these licenses.
+Getting one of these licenses.

 Hey, folks, if you want to hear the rest of this episode, you're going to have to subscribe.
+This episode is one of our premium Patreon-only episodes.

 Membership starts at just five bucks a month.

-So if you want to hear the rest, join us at patreon.com/slash five fourpod.
+So if you want to hear the rest, join us at patreon.com slash five fourpod.
+That's five four pod all spelled out.

 Members get a bunch of stuff.